Search

 Business is the big game, the engine of human progress.
 Lovemarks fuel that engine with the best of what makes us human.
 The role of business is to make the world a better place for everyone.
 From a 5 cent shoe-shine boy to a global mega corporate, who wants to do anything less?
 This is the unique capacity and now the great responsibility of business.
 And it is plain business sense.
 Anything less, you’re being commodified.
 You’re liked, not loved, maybe loathed.

 Innovation, enterprise and technology are bringing all nations and cultures together.
 Our job is to make them a force for good.
 With passion and harmony, with inspiration and love they will be.
 This is the hour of business.
 Let’s stay in formation.In commerce we are nearing the unthinkable.
-Efficiency and solid performance are becoming table stakes, a bottom line licence to compete.
+Efficiency and solid performance are becoming table stakes, a bottom line license to compete.
 Your challenge is to get beyond table-stakes.
 I believe love and inspiration through business can change the world.
 This is the true advantage.
 It lies beyond respect and leadership.
 It lies in the territory of action and transformation.

 In the midst of revamping my business plan, getting a serious jump in my income for basically being myself, exhorting my fellow Warriors over at the Warrior Forum to "think outside the box" I dropped by here.